gopal262000/Classic-Snake-Game-from-100-days-challenge/README.md

 -"a" to go LEFT
 -"d" to go RIGHT

-have fun! playing the Game
+have fun! playing the Game and contribute to the betterment